IT RECHARGED OUR CHURCH

 New churches will receive an email from us setting up a meeting time once the pre-application is completed.

-Returning churches should complete the pre-application (only for this year) and the application form in order to complete the application process.
+Returning churches should complete the application form in order to complete the application process.

 Interested in hosting?